-A "B" type USB receptacle labeled USB TO HOST (J1) is located on the left under-side of the board.
-This receptacle should be connected using a standard USB cable to the up-stream USB host controller, which is usually a PC computer or hub.
-When this connection is made, the ISL54210 device will sense the V{BUS} voltage from the host controller and go into USB mode.
+A "B" type USB receptacle labeled "USB TO HOST" (J1) is located on the left under-side of the board.
+This receptacle should be connected, using a standard USB cable, to the up-stream USB host controller which is usually a PC computer or hub.
+When this connection is made and the IN logic control is driven HIGH, the ISL54211 device will go into USB mode.
 The USB switches will be turned ON.